Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 5.2) The "monastic" correction.
 That's the real correction, the one which is a monk's labor!
 I tend to proofread one paragraph at a time, and integrate this step with the following one (see #6.6 here below).

-This is the longest and most difficult part of the process, since you're not just translating anymore (from a paper format to an electronic format), but producing something new (we often add things which don't even exist in the original work).
+This is the longest and most difficult part of the process, since you're not just translating anymore (from a paper format to an electronic format), but producing something new (we often add things which don't even exist in the original work, like styles).

 There are in theory at least three approaches to this step: